Jacó (footballer): Iporá

 On 19 January 2020, Jacó signed with Campeonato Goiano side Iporá.
 That season, he scored one goal in eight appearances.

 York9

 On 4 March 2020, Jacó signed with Canadian Premier League side York9.
 On 27 July, Jacó and York9 agreed to the mutual termination of his contract as he was unable to travel to Canada due to the COVID-19 pandemic.

 Grêmio Anápolis

 On 3 December 2020, Jacó signed with Campeonato Goiano side Grêmio Anápolis.

+Quang Nam

+On 11 September 2024, Jacó joined V.League 1 club Quang Nam.